 - Fluoride was introduced to the treatment process in 1957 to help prevent tooth decay.

-A variety of tests are performed on our water throughout the treatment process.
-On average, 500 chemical, physical, and bacteriological examinations are done each and every day.
-That’s 182,500 tests a year!
-For more specific information about water quality see our Consumer Confidence Report and our Monthly or YearlyPlant Effluent Water Analysis.
+- Approximately 500 chemical, physical, and bacteriological tests are performed each day.
+For more information about water quality, see our Consumer Confidence Report and our Monthly or YearlyPlant Effluent Water Analysis.